SylviaYZ/bios-611-project/README.md

 # Using this repository

 To build the final report, one needs to follow the code provided before to build a docker image and create a container.
-The current version of docker image is built upon an R built for apple silicon chip.

 Step 1: build docker image

+The current version of docker image is built upon an R built for apple silicon processor.

+For intel processor users, please change the first line in Dockerfile to "FROM rocker/verse" to build the docker image.

 ```
 docker build . -t 611proj

 ```

+Step 2: create password for launching docker container.

+Create a .password file containing the password user wishes to set.

-Step 2: create docker container
+Step 3: create docker container

 ```
 docker run -v $(pwd):/home/rstudio/work\